1nfinitum/ansible-firewall/README.md

 =========
 [![Build Status](https://travis-ci.org/tenequm/ansible-firewall.svg?branch=master)](https://travis-ci.org/tenequm/ansible-firewall)

-This role applies basic firewall configurations for Ubuntu 16.04 LTS and disables its `ufw` service.
+This role applies basic firewall configurations for Ubuntu/Debian and disables `ufw` service if installed.
+This role assumes you are gathering facts during play.

 After applying this role, you will have `firewall` init service, that can be controlled with the standard `service firewall [start|stop|restart|status]` commands.